 Determine the truck you wish to purchase

 It is important that you do your research concerning the truck or any other commercial utilities or bus you want to buy.
 Stating the exact vehicle you have in mind will help the lender to establish to what extent the chosen truck is adequate to achieve the business outcome.

 Cash flow forecast

 Commercial finance approval predominately comes down to assessing your companies cash flows.
-If your fortunate enough to have been in business for more than 2 years and your financial statements are a true indication of your present situation in regards to cash flows than usually that is enough for a financial institution to provide you with a formal approval. on occasion however, financial statements don't always paint the best picture and does not give a true indication of current or future cash flows.
-This is when a comprehensive cash flow statement can provide the lender with enough information to make an more informed decision of what your true lending capacity is.
+If your fortunate enough to have been in business for more than 2 years and your financial statements are a true indication of your present situation in regards to cash flows than usually, that is enough for a financial institution to provide you with formal approval. on occasion however, financial statements don’t always paint the best picture and do not give a true indication of current or future cash flows.
+This is when a comprehensive cash flow statement can provide the lender with enough information to make a more informed decision of what your true lending capacity is.
 It is recommendable you hire a professional accountant to help you to project a cash flow forecast if required.

 Assets and liabilities

 When evaluating finances, lenders will always take into consideration the borrower’s assets and liabilities.
 So please prepare your A & L statement best you can, you will need to present current debts, current repayments, and other investments you may have at the moment.

 In most cases the lender will only take security over the vehicle (truck) that you purchase.
 Personal property such as your personal home usually do not form part of any commercial transaction.